NYC issues nation's first 'intersex' birth certificate

 Times have changed, and the medical community, when dealing with a baby born with atypical genitalia, does not always immediately "correct" a child's anatomy.

 "Intersex people are treated differently and better now because of societal advancement in thinking," Keenan said.
-"We're trying to stop the surgical intervention on infants so that their genitals are changed before they reach an age where they express a desire to have surgery or express a gender preference."
+"We're trying to stop the surgical intervention on infants so that their genitals are not changed before they reach an age where they express a desire to have surgery or express a gender preference."

+She also hopes all gender-variant people will be able to get birth certificates, licenses and other official documents aligned with their identity.
+They are "equally as valid in their beliefs," even if science hasn't caught up, she said.

+"There was a time when science hadn't caught up and understood my genetic reality," she said.

 Would she have preferred being surgically steered toward a male identity instead of female?